7 Questions to Ask Your Agency About Automotive Email Marketing

-Similarly, when hiring an automotive marketing agency to send emails on your behalf, you must do your homework.
+Similarly, if you’re a dealership owner or marketing manager looking to hire an automotive marketing agency to send emails on your behalf, you must do your homework.

 At 9 Clouds, we believe in free education, and that’s why we’re helping you uncover the most important questions you should ask your agency about:

 So, whether you already have an agency sending your dealership emails or are considering hiring one, let’s go fishing for answers to the seven questions you need to ask your agency about email marketing!

 If your dealership isn’t using email to connect with customers and leads, you’re missing out on a valuable way to communicate with (and learn from) your contacts in real time.

 We’ve explained why email still reigns as the queen of automotive marketing and how nurturing a long-term email relationship builds trust with your contacts.
 Because it allows you to segment, automate, and qualify your database, email is the best way to send relevant offers to your audience.

 Email doesn’t work alone, though.
 Combined with a larger inbound marketing strategy and complemented by your traditional marketing efforts, you can reach the right people at the right time in the right places.